clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/acd-integration/cloud/add-genesys-engage-integration.md

  - Enter the name of the ETL database.
  - Enter the name of the configuration database.
 4. If you want to import agent status data, check the checkbox **Import agent status data** in the **Configuration** section.<br>
-Note: To successfully import agent status data, you first need to {% link_new map external user identifiers and activities | features/acd-integration/cloud/import-agent-status-data.md | #map-external-user-identifiers-to-people-in-injixo %}.
+Note: To successfully import agent status data, you first need to {% link_new map external user identifiers and activities | features/acd-integration/cloud/import-agent-status-data.md | #map-external-identifiers-to-people-in-injixo %}.
 5. Click _Save integration_{:.doc-button}.

 The integration starts importing data into injixo.